SkretasLab/ProteoSeeker/README.md

 ./instal.sh
 ~~~

 <p align="justify">It should be noted that COMEBin can also be installed and run on a GPU.
-Instructions are available at: https://github.com/ziyewang/COMEBin and also:</p>
+Instructions are available at: https://github.com/ziyewang/COMEBin and also below:</p>

 ~~~bash
 conda create -n ps_comebin_gpu